💵 Crypto Tax Reporting Guide 2025: How the IRS Treats Buying, Holding, and Selling Digital Assets

 3️⃣ Selling or Swapping: How Gains Are Taxed

-You purchased 2 ETH for $6,000 in 2023 and sold them for $10,000 in 2025.
+You bought 2 ETH for $6,000 and later sold them for $10,000.

 4️⃣ Mining, Staking, and Earning Crypto